Mathematics (with Foundation Year)

 Careers / Further study

-- teaching (if you want to teach secondary school Mathematics, this degree is a good foundation for a postgraduate teaching qualification)
+If you want to teach secondary school mathematics, this degree provides a good foundation for a postgraduate teaching qualification.

 Past students have gone into careers as analysts, statisticians, actuaries and teachers.